favonia/cloudflare-ddns/README.markdown

   # Do not set DOMAINS, IP4_DOMAINS, or IP6_DOMAINS
 ```

-For this setup, the API token needs the **Account - Account Filter Lists - Edit** permission.
-If you are not updating DNS records, you can remove **Zone - DNS - Edit** from the token.
+Use a token with the **Account - Account Filter Lists - Edit** permission.

 IPv6 entries are stored as the smallest allowed range that contains the detected address, because Cloudflare does not allow single IPv6 addresses in WAF lists.